Prince Albert of Monaco Fast Facts

 Marriage: Charlene Wittstock (July 1, 2011-present)

-Children: with Charlene Wittstock: Princess Gabriella Therese Marie and Prince Jacques Honore Rainier, December 10, 2014; with Nicole Coste: Eric Alexandre Stephane , August 24, 2003; with Tamara Rotolo: Jazmin Grace Rotolo, March 1992.
+Children: with Charlene Wittstock: Princess Gabriella Therese Marie and Prince Jacques Honore Rainier; with Nicole Coste: Eric Alexandre Stephane; with Tamara Rotolo: Jazmin Grace Rotolo.

 Education: Amherst College, BA, 1981